 In Western countries, due to the religious reason, 7 is a ubiquitous lucky number which many believe that it is associated with creationism.
 But some numbers have been thought to be lucky, while others are considered unlucky.
 So, does 7 be thought as lucky in Chinese culture, too?

 To learn a language well, you’d better understand more about the culture.
 Chinese people are very superstitious, building from this, there are many interesting facts behind the numbers and its combination.
 Before we start revealing the secret of Chinese numbers, we need to make sure, you are already familiar with how to count in Chinese.
 Don’t know how?
-Maybe you should check out this post about Chinese numbers before continuing with this post.
+Maybe you should check out this post about counting in Chinese numbers before continuing with this post.
 The pronunciation of numbers might be a significant element that affects Chinese to judge how much luck a number brings!
-Thus, if you aren’t quite sure how to pronounce the numbers right, sign up our Free Trial class.
+Thus, if you aren’t quite sure how to pronounce the numbers right, sign up our Free Trial Class.
 Download our App at the Google PlayStore for free and enjoy your 1-on-1 trial class with one of our highly motivated professional Mandarin tutors – no matter where you are!

 Okay, it’s time to peep into the secret of numbers in China now!